ebergstedt/left_outer_join_null_vs_not_exists/README.md

 PRINT 'NOT EXISTS  - NO INDEX'
 SELECT
  bt.Id
- , bt.SomeColumn
+ , bt.CompareColumn
 FROM
- TestPerfSchema.BigTable AS bt
+ TestPerformance.LargerTable AS bt
 WHERE NOT EXISTS (
 	SELECT
   1
 	FROM
-    TestPerfSchema.SmallerTable AS st
+  TestPerformance.SmallerTable AS st
 	WHERE
-    st.LookupColumn = bt.SomeColumn
+  st.LookupColumn = bt.CompareColumn
 )
 SET STATISTICS TIME OFF